vanhoefm/krackattacks-scripts/README.md

 To confirm that hardware decryption is disable, execute `systool -vm ath9k_htc` or similar after plugging in your Wi-Fi NIC to confirm the nohwcript/swcrypto/hwcrypto parameter has been set.
 Note that you must replace `ath9k_htc` with the kernel module for your wireless network card.

+# Extra: 5 GHz not supported

+There's no official support for testing devices in the 5 GHz band.

+If you nevertheless want to use the tool on 5 GHz channels, the network card being used must allow the injection of frames in the 5 GHz channel.
+Unfortunately, this is not always possible due to regulatory constraints.
+To see on which channels you can inject frames you can execute `iw list` and look under Frequencies for channels that are not marked as disabled, no IR, or radar detection.
+Note that these conditions may depend on your network card, the current configured country, and the AP you are connected to.
+For more information see, for example, the [Arch Linux documentation](https://wiki.archlinux.org/index.php/Network_configuration/Wireless#Respecting_the_regulatory_domain).

+Note that the Linux kernel may not allow the injection of frames even though it is allowed to send normal frames.
+This is because in the function `ieee80211_monitor_start_xmit` the kernel refuses to inject frames when `cfg80211_reg_can_beacon` returns false.
+As a result, Linux may refuse to inject frames even though this is actually allowed.
+Making `cfg80211_reg_can_beacon` return true under the correct (or all) conditions prevents this bug.
+So you'll have to patch the Linux drivers so that `cfg80211_reg_can_beacon` always returns true, for instance, by manually patching the [packport driver](https://backports.wiki.kernel.org/index.php/Main_Page) code.

 # Extra: Manual Tests

 It's also possible to manually perform (more detailed) tests by cloning the hostap git repository: